cromlyngames/roll_for_hooves/README.md

 a specific game based on the *roll for shoes engine* by Ben Wray In this game you play as tiny demon larvae let loose on Earth.
 Grow bigger, eat each other, raise hell, fulfil your mission.

+Optional roll a demon here to help you get started: https://github.com/cromlyngames/roll_for_hooves/blob/master/roll_a_demon.md

 ## Rules